devsu/loopback-setup-remote-methods-mixin/README.md

 ### relations

 Allows to setup some options per relation.
+Currently only `disableAllExcept` is supported.

 ```json
   "mixins": {